demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

 ### Mirroring In (Microsoft 365 Defender → XSOAR)

-When incidents are mirrored into XSOAR from Microsoft 365 Defender:
+When incidents are mirrored into Cortex XSOAR from Microsoft 365 Defender:

 1. **Comments** mirrored from Microsoft 365 Defender will be added to the incident as entries in XSOAR and tagged with the **Comment Entry Tag From Microsoft 365 Defender**.
    * By default, the tag is set to: `CommentFromMicrosoft365Defender`.